 Here are some characters who look like super heroes.
 Can you think of some of the amazing powers they may have?

-I think her super powers are:

-and the second sec

-I think his super powers are:
+I think her super powers are: I think his super powers are:

 Section B: How is body image built in the media?